armandfardeau/dinghy-ffv4/content/en/docs/dinghy_mecanic/_index.md

 ---
-title: "Dinghy Mechanics"
+title: ⚖️ Dinghy Mechanics
 weight: 1
+display_reading_time: true
+display_share_buttons: true
+navigation:
+  - "/"
+  - "/docs/dinghy_mecanic/flows"
 ---

-# ⚖️ Dinghy Mechanics

 The objective of this chapter is to understand the main mechanisms that allow a dinghy to sail.

 The mechanics of the dinghy is actually a complex science requiring significant mathematical knowledge.
 Important "shortcuts" will be made in order to get to the point.